AdobeDocs/launch-learn.en/help/consent/tutorial.md

 ![](./images/data-element.png)

-In your Platform Launch client-side property, click on Data Elements and the blue "Add Data Element" button.
+In your Platform Launch client-side property, select Data Elements and the blue "Add Data Element" button.
 We'll name this data element "xdm-consentStrings" for this example.
 These xdm fields will contain the user consent data required for the IAB TCF 2.0 standard.

 In the Extension dropdown menu, choose "Platform Web SDK", and for Data Element Type, choose "XDM Object".
-The xdm mapper should appear, allowing you to click on and expand the "consentStrings" item as shown in the screenshot above.
+The xdm mapper should appear, allowing you to select and expand the "consentStrings" item as shown in the screenshot above.

 We'll set each of the consentStrings as follows: